Suli406/Suli406/README.md

 I'm diving into various technologies related to data, including:
 - SQL: For database management and querying.
 - Python: To analyze and visualize data.
+I'm also learning machine learning and making models to classify data.

 My Goals